Heterogeneous Electrocatalysis

 Heteroatom doping.
 Introducing foreign atoms — nitrogen, sulfur, phosphorus, boron — into a host material modifies the electronic structure of nearby active sites.
 Nitrogen-doped carbon catalysts are a well-known example.
 Dopant concentration, spatial distribution, and the specific coordination environment all affect activity.
 Even for a single host material, this creates a large combinatorial space.

 High-entropy materials.
-These contain five or more principal elements in near-equimolar ratios — high-entropy alloys (HEAs) or high-entropy oxides.
+These contain five or more principal elements in near-equimolar ratios, as in high-entropy alloys (HEAs) or high-entropy oxides.
 The vast configurational space produces local electronic environments not achievable in simpler compositions.
 Properties emerge from collective interactions among elements (the “cocktail effect”), not from individual elemental contributions.
-This makes decomposition-based reasoning — “element A contributes property X” — unreliable.
+This makes decomposition-based reasoning, such as “element A contributes property X,” unreliable.

 Structural Disorder and Dynamic Surfaces

 Many high-performing electrocatalysts lack long-range crystalline order.
-Amorphous metal oxides and hydroxides used for oxygen evolution have no single repeating unit cell — they present a distribution of local coordination environments, each with potentially different catalytic activity.
-Standard DFT approaches assume periodic boundary conditions and a well-defined slab; modeling amorphous surfaces requires large supercells or ensemble sampling to capture the structural diversity.
+Amorphous metal oxides and hydroxides used for oxygen evolution have no single repeating unit cell.
+Instead, they present a distribution of local coordination environments, each with potentially different catalytic activity.
+Standard DFT assumes periodic boundary conditions and a well-defined slab; modeling amorphous surfaces requires large supercells or ensemble sampling to capture this structural diversity.

 The problem is compounded by surface reconstruction under operating conditions.
 Atoms migrate, oxidation states change, and the electrochemically active phase may differ from the as-synthesized material.
-Oxide surfaces are particularly prone to this: partial dissolution by the solvent creates vacancy defects, and the surface can restructure in response to applied potential.
-The structure you model is not necessarily the structure that catalyzes.
+Oxide surfaces are particularly prone to reconstruction: partial dissolution by the solvent creates vacancy defects, and applied potential can rearrange the surface.
+The structure being modeled is not necessarily the structure that catalyzes.

 Oxides also exhibit magnetic polymorphism — the same crystal structure can have different magnetic configurations (ferromagnetic, antiferromagnetic, nonmagnetic), each with different surface energies and adsorption properties (Tran et al., 2023).
 In semiconducting oxides, a further complication arises from charge self-compensation: when vacancies or dopants perturb the electron count, the surface can thermodynamically prefer to reconstruct — breaking or forming bonds — rather than promote electrons into the conduction band.
 This means a vacancy on one side of a slab can trigger geometric rearrangement on the other side, an effect that is long-ranged and difficult to capture with local models.